Traditional Ways

 - Understanding the Tao Te Ching

-- Tao Te Ching: Literal Chinese vs. Translations
+- Tao Te Ching: The Literal Chinese vs. The Translations

 A Taoist world view can feel pretty ephemeral at times.
 Buddha nailed the cause of life’s trials and tribulations, and how to deal with it.
 These truths can help ground you, if you find them true for you.
-Note: I discovered what I feel to be a more accurate portrayal of Buddha’s Eight Fold Path.
-See Right state of peaceful mind, for details.
+See Right state of peaceful mind for what I discovered to be a more accurate portrayal of Buddha’s Eight Fold Path.

 - Buddha’s Four Truths with Commentary